Genital piercing: For the pierced person

 For men, piercings that stimulate the sensitive urethra, either during masturbation or sexual intercourse, increase sensation.

 Female genital piercings that are reported to enhance pleasure are the piercings that pass through or close to the clitoris, i.e. the clitoris piercing and the clitoral hood piercing.
 In an empirical study at the University of South Alabama, the authors reported a positive relationship between vertical clitoral hood piercings and desire, frequency of intercourse, and sexual arousal.
 However, this might depend on many factors such as placement, jewelry shape, and the individual.
 The triangle piercing is known to be quite pleasurable by providing stimulation of the underside of the clitoral glans, an area that is usually not stimulated at all.

 Potential health risks

-Comparable to other piercings, improper hygiene during the piercings process carries the risk of transmitting blood borne diseases and during the healing process it might lead to infection.

-Some physicians believe that male genital piercings increase the risk of STI transmission by making safer sex barriers (condoms) less effective.
-Most professional piercers and body art enthusiasts believe these risks are over-stated or nonexistent.
+Male genital piercing may increase the risk of STI transmission by making safer sex barriers (condoms) less effective.
 In two surveys, 5%–18% of men with genital piercings reported unspecified "problems using condoms" though it is unclear how many of these men used condoms regularly.
 There is no conclusive evidence that wearers of genital piercings are more likely to contract sexually transmitted infections.

-Aftercare

-The time to fully heal a genital piercing varies tremendously, depending on piercing site and individual characteristics: it can range from a week up to six months.
-Until fully healed, preparations should be made against possible causes of infection, such as proper cleaning on a daily basis.
-People with fresh piercings should abstain from sexual activity for the first few days and also then should use physical protection barriers such as condoms until the piercing is fully healed.

 Legal considerations

-Laws in other countries vary.
+Laws vary from one country to another, and sometimes within a country by legal jurisdiction.
 In many European countries, minors are required to bring a signed consent form from or to be escorted by a legal guardian.
 Even in countries that have no laws regulating genital piercing in minors, many piercers refrain from doing them (since physiological development is not completed in minors).
-In the United States, it is prohibited to pierce the genitals of persons younger than 18 years.
+In the United States, it is prohibited to pierce the genitals of people younger than 18 years.